Parvez8561/TaskFlow/frontend/README.md

 ### 2. Tasks By Priority

-The second query retrieves tasks with a specific priority and sorts them newest first:
+This query retrieves tasks with a specific priority and sorts them newest first:

 ```sql
 SELECT